e2ebridge/bpmn/README.md

     var secondProcess = collaboratingProcesses[1];
     secondProcess.sendEvent("Start Event 2");

 The collaboration of the processes is then implemented in the handlers.
-For example:
+For example, it is possible to get a partner process by name and then send an event to this process.
+This is frequently done to start the partner process:

 	exports.Task_2 = function(data, done) {
     	// after arriving ot "Task 2" we start process 1